K0ppai/mathilda-management/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Original design idea by [Murat Korkmaz on Behance](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign).

-We would like to thank [Microverse](https://bit.ly/MicroverseTN).
+I would like to thank [mathilda®](https://mathilda.io/content/home) for this amazing opportunity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>